Home |

 or tea but I prefer to prepare my own coffee.
 There is a

-fridge in which milk can be kept.
-Indonesia produces
+the villa dining room and a fridge in which milk can be

-some excellent coffee and I normally have coffee from Flores,
+kept.
+Indonesia produces some excellent coffee and I

-which is another island in East Nusa Tenggara province.
+East Nusa Tenggara province.

 After breakfast the